Blendify/blender-manual/trunk/blender_docs/manual/painting_sculpting/painting/weight_paint/introduction.rst

    You can choose between *Face Selection masking* (left icon) and *Vertex selection masking* (right icon).

-*Select* mode has some advantages over the default *Weight Paint mode*:
+*Select* mode has some advantages over the default *Weight Paint Mode*:

 - The original mesh edges are drawn, even when modifiers are active.
 - You can select faces to restrict painting to the vertices of the selected faces.